pentagram-lang/pentagram-ideas/syntax/errors-and-crashes.md

 ## Higher order methods

-It's okay to use `.try-call` on a method object even if in actual use, raising errors isn't part of that method object's signature.
+It's okay to use `.try` on a method object even if in actual use, raising errors isn't part of that method object's signature.

 ```
 map /= collection transform =/